Ing140943/Ing140493/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Setthanat Kladee :smiley:
 ========================================================================================================================================

-Software and Knowledge Engineering Student (Almost Graduate in 2 months)
+Software and Knowledge Engineering Student (Almost Graduate in 1 month)
 ------------------------------------------------------------------------

 I've been learning code for 4 years, I started with python right now I familiar with JavaScript and python.
 For frontend I love to learn and implement react project, I'm also familiar with solidity.
 For database, I learn both relationship and non-relationship database even I'm not expert with it but I can apply it in my project.
 Currently I'm studying in cloud, microservice and AWS.
 Right now I'm lookin for a full-time job in position that related to the software engineer.
 I love to learn new thing and keep improve myself.